saadabdulhakimqureshi/Balls-Away-Unity-C-/README.md

 The difficulty of the game effects the speed of the enemies.
 Both your high score and current score is shown on top.

+## Run

+To play the game install the apk file in root directory.

 ## Snapshots

 See the snapshots folder to view snippets of the game.